MileHacker Logo

 Accessibility Information

 Public transit and many older attractions may lack ramps, elevators, or other provisions for wheelchair users.
 Newer buildings, shopping malls, and some luxury hotels may be better equipped.
-Research certain locations carefully or contact local tour operators specializing in accessible travel if you have specific requirements.
+Research specific locations carefully or contact local tour operators specializing in accessible travel if you have specific requirements.